 Not long to wait now!
-In just a few months' time people throughout Europe (and beyond) will don their football shirts and cheer on their favourite team to win the UEFA European Cup.
+In just a few months' time people throughout Europe (and beyond) will don their football shirts and cheer on their favourite team to win the UEFA European Championships.
 Many workplaces will join in the fun by organising a sweepstake.
 People pay a nominal entry fee, are then randomly allocated one of the competing teams, and at the end of the competition the participant with the winning team wins all the money.

 But you know what it's like.
 At the last FIFA World Cup I paid my £3 to enter the sweepstake and, with great anticipation, drew my allotted team.
 It was Panama, complete outsiders.
 My enthusiasm immediately disappeared, and I thought "Oh well, I'll have another go in four years' time".
 I am guessing that most of the other sweepstake participants went through similar feelings as soon as they realised that their team had no chance.

 However, it doesn't have to be this way.
 I am proposing an alternative system, which should increase the fairness and excitement of the sweepstake.